Kamran-Afzali/Kamran-Afzali.github.io/_posts/ai_readiness_health.md

 ##### AI Readiness Index for Hospitals (AI-RIH)

 The development of an AI Readiness Index for Hospitals (AI-RIH) is proposed as a means to enhance organizational readiness and address potential barriers that could impede the effective implementation of AI in healthcare settings.
 AI readiness, in this context, refers to an organization's preparedness to adopt AI-related applications and technology-driven changes.
 For healthcare institutions, AI readiness is defined as the capacity to overcome healthcare-specific obstacles and fully capitalize on the innovative potential of AI.
-While a specific index is not presented, six fundamental categories that an index should encompass are outlined: (i) electronic health records, data quality, and interoperability; (ii) data security, privacy, and regulatory compliance; (iii) patient consultation and safety; (iv) AI upskilling, leadership, and change potential; (v) AI innovation and research; and (vi) AI partnerships and procurement.
+While a specific index is not presented, six fundamental categories that an index should encompass are outlined:

++ Electronic health records, data quality, and interoperability
++ Data security, privacy, and regulatory compliance
++ Patient consultation and safety
++ AI upskilling, leadership, and change potential
++ AI innovation and research
++ AI partnerships and procurement.

 Going beyond digital indices for hospitals, a comprehensive policy approach to AI readiness benchmarking is suggested to identify transformation gaps and harness AI's potential in healthcare.
 The AI-RIH is motivated by the mixed success of previous AI projects, the necessity for long-term preparation, and the widening gap between hospitals' health information technology status and the private sector.
 Failure to adequately prepare for AI could lead to technology projects that disrupt hospital care or erode trust among staff and patients.
 While the concept of an AI-RIH for hospitals is promising, its design and composition raise questions.
 The index development process entails various steps, such as theoretical framework development, data selection, normalization, and stakeholder consultation, and requires continuous usability testing.
 Instead of delving into the technical aspects of index development, the focus shifts to discussing the desired properties of an AI-RIH, potential limitations, and ideas for its implementation and utilization for benchmarking hospitals' AI readiness.
 Research and specialty hospitals often possess more independent oversight and receptive cultures, making them better suited for higher degrees of digitization and workforce upskilling.
 These hospitals can serve as pioneers or hubs driving AI adoption and innovation.
 In contrast, smaller district hospitals may rely on regional AI strategies due to limited financial and human resources.
 Furthermore, technology adoption is particularly complex in hospitals with a high degree of specialization, making specialty and research hospitals more likely to embrace their role as innovators and examples for challenging technology implementation scenarios, including education, spin-outs, and partnerships.